Tyfox1206/Patient_Survival_Prediction/README.md

  * How accurate can we get a machine learning model with dataset?
  * Is there a difference in Survivability based on the hospital?
  * Top ten features of the data for ICU survivability?
+ * Can our model prediction outcomes as well if not better then the Apache Scores

 ## Communication Protocols